 As a concert soloist, Davia has performed many notable works in the alto repertoire, including Bach's Magnificat, Mozart's Requiem and Solemn Vespers, Duruflé's Requiem, Haydn's Theresienmesse, Beethoven's Ninth Symphony and Choral Fantasy, Debussy's Trois Chansons, and Handel's Messiah.
-She has also performed contemporary works such as George Crumb's Unto the Hills and Jean Berger's Five Songs on Poems of Mary Stuart, Queen of Scots with the Grandin Festival in Cincinnati, OH.
-As a recitalist, she recently performed with the Berlin Art Song Festival in their inaugural season presenting songs by Kurt Weill and William Bolcom.
+She has also performed contemporary works such as George Crumb's Unto the Hills and Jean Berger's Five Songs on Poems of Mary Stuart, Queen of Scots at the Grandin Festival.

 A native of Southern California, she received her Bachelor of Arts with an emphasis in Voice at Pepperdine University, under the tutelage of Henry Price.
 She earned her Master of Music in Vocal Performance from the University of Cincinnati College-Conservatory of Music (CCM) as a student of Kenneth Shaw.